-Lululemon has created a Wechat official account to closely interact with the consumer group and community, then later creating a Weibo account, obtaining approximately 100,000 followers at the moment.
+Lululemon has created a Wechat official account to closely interact with the consumer group and community, then later created a Weibo account, obtaining approximately 100,000 followers at the moment.

-To celebrate the New years of 2018, Lululemon created 10 symbolic practices that is suitable for every day, with the traditional Chinese culture as the inspiration, such as the lion dance to represent the practice of willpower, giving red pockets as the practice of sharing, practice of travelling to represent curiosity and discovery.
+To celebrate the New years of 2018, Lululemon created 10 symbolic practices that are suitable for every day, with the traditional Chinese culture as the inspiration, such as the lion dance to represent the practice of willpower, giving red pockets as the practice of sharing, practice of traveling to represent curiosity and discovery.

-This is a very interesting and useful original content that a brand can create for their fans.
-It highlighted Lululemon’s expert position in Yoga practice as well as showed the brand’s respect and understanding of Chinese culture.
+This is very interesting and useful original content that a brand can create for its fans.
+It highlighted Lululemon’s expert position in Yoga practice as well as showing the brand’s respect and understanding of Chinese culture.

 Selling online in China: the challenge of Apparel Brands

 E-commerce accounts for ~26% of sportswear sales in China.
-It is one important channel beside offline stores to enable customers all over China to purchase products conveniently.
+It is one important channel besides offline stores to enable customers all over China to purchase products conveniently.

-After partnering with TMall since November of 2015, the online sales of Lululemon in China have increased up to 350%.
-In 2016, TMall yearly sales for Lululemon have increased by 50%.
-And in 2017, there is a 175% increase in traffic, which is over doubling the previous records, with an extremely high conversion rate.
+After partnering with TMall in November 2015, the online sales of Lululemon in China have increased up to 350%.
+In 2016, TMall’s yearly sales for Lululemon increased by 50%.
+And in 2017, there is a 175% increase in traffic, which is over double the previous records, with an extremely high conversion rate.

-Lululemon, who rarely have discounted items, have adapted to the Chinese culture by having a sale event on November 11 (11-11) on TMall in 2016.
-During the sale, Lululemon has incorporated lottery and dollars off purchases over certain purchase values.
+Lululemon, which rarely has discounted items, has adapted to the Chinese culture by having a sale event on November 11 (11-11) on TMall in 2016.
+During the sale, Lululemon has incorporated a lottery and dollars off purchases over certain purchase values.

 For brands that want to test the water before a full investment, cross-border e-commerce is a good option.
 Fakes are still a big issue for e-commerce in China.
 Many Chinese consumers still do not trust local Chinese brands, and often look to purchase authentic, high-quality products from overseas through cross-border e-commerce.